-Table 3-1 SGI ProPack 7 for Linux Products (continued)
+Table 3-1 SGI ProPack 7 SP1 for Linux Products

 Product Architecture Supported Description IOC4 serial driver ia64 Driver that supports the Internal IDE CD-ROM, NVRAM, and Real-Time Clock.
 Serial ports are supported on the IOC4 base I/O chipset and the following device nodes are created: /dev/ttyIOC4/0 /dev/ttyIOC4/1 /dev/ttyIOC4/2 /dev/ttyIOC4/3 Kernel partitioning support ia64 Provides the software infrastructure necessary to support a partitioned system, including cross-partition communication support.
-For more information on system partitioning, see the Linux Configuration and Operations Guide . libarena x86_64 libarena is a custom memory allocator interface and implementation.
-Four allocators are provided: flat LIFO arena allocator, object pool allocator and two malloc(3) wrappers: one which returns the pointers unadulterated and one which obeys the requested, arbitrary alignment.
-These can be used directly, or through their exported prototype interfaces.
+For more information on system partitioning, see the SGI Altix UV Linux Configuration and Operations Guide or the Linux Configuration and Operations Guide.
 MPT ia64 and x86_64 Provides industry-standard message passing libraries optimized for SGI computers.
 For more information on MPT, see the Message Passing Toolkit (MPT) User's Guide .
 NUMA tools ia64 and x86_64 Provides a collection of NUMA related tools (dlook(1), dplace(1), and so on).
 For more information on NUMA tools, see the Linux Application Tuning Guide .
 Performance Co-Pilot collector infrastructure ia64 and x86_64 Provides performance monitoring and performance management services targeted at large, complex systems.
 For more information on Performance Co-Pilot, see Performance Co-Pilot for IA-64 Linux User's and Administrator's Guide.
 REACT real-time for Linux ia64 and x86_64 Support for real-time programs.
 For more information, see the REACT Real-Time for Linux Programmer's Guide .
+Utilities ia64 and x86_64 udev_xsci, is a udev helper for doing XSCSI device names. sgtools, a set of tools for SCSI disks using the Linux SG driver and lsiutil, the LSI Fusion-MPT host adapter management utility.
+XVM ia64 and x86_64 Provides software volume manager functionality such as disk striping and mirroring.
+For more information on XVM, see the XVM Volume Manager Administrator's Guide

-Table 3-1 SGI ProPack 7 for Linux Products (continued)
+Table 3-1 SGI ProPack 7 SP1 for Linux Products (continued) builtion delt / bi i for Elinax i roudets ooninaca)